etherisc-legacy/GIF/README.md

 1. Install and set up [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 2. Install and initialize [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts)
 3. Create account / login to [Google Cloud Platform Console](https://console.cloud.google.com)
-4. In GCP dashboard navigate to Kubernetes Engine > Clusters and create new cluster
+4. In GCP dashboard navigate to Kubernetes Engine > Clusters and create new cluster.
+Choose "Advanced options" and check "Try the new Stackdriver beta Monitoring and Logging experience" checkbox.
+This will enable platform-wide logging.
 5. In the description of the newly created cluster, find and click the "connect" button and run the generated command in the local console you are going to use for deploy.
 6. `npm install` to install package dependencies
 7. `gcloud auth configure-docker --quiet` to authorize to Google Registry